fiberopticnow/fiberopticnow.github.io/_posts/2015-04-01-middle-schoolers-create-facebook-sticker-packs-in-design-tech-class.md

 ## Evaluation

-Students sought out expert appraisals from teachers, graphic design professionals and IT experts from within the International School of Amsterdam and beyond for feedback on their work.
+Students surveyed their target user, as well as conducted user tests to see which stickers best expressed the emotions that their target user was looking to better communicate online.
+Students also sought out expert appraisals from teachers, graphic design professionals and IT experts from within the International School of Amsterdam and beyond for feedback on their work.
 One expert, the International School of Amsterdam's IT Director, Warren Apel, was so enthused that he tweeted out Victorine's emoticon to his followers on Twitter.

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">No Way!
 Students in <a href="https://twitter.com/fiberopticnow">@fiberopticnow</a> Katie&#39;s grade 8 Design class made some AMAZING animated GIFs! <a href="http://t.co/JQjsNox9P1">pic.twitter.com/JQjsNox9P1</a></p>&mdash; Warren Apel (@warrena) <a href="https://twitter.com/warrena/status/581118464640880640">March 26, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Of course, students also surveyed their target user, as well as conducted user tests to see which stickers best expressed the emotions that their target user wanted to communicate online.

-Some students chose to change their stickers based on feedback from their target user and/or experts.
-As you can see, Kylan chose to add color to his stickers, as well as animations, based upon the feedback from his target user and expert.

 ##Reflection